mjdamgaard/UP-Web-Project/README.md

 This is a 'user-programmable platform,' which is a platform where the users themselves are free to fork and extend the apps on the platform, or build new ones.

-And each individual end user is furthermore free to choose exactly which version of each app they want to use themselves, without having to go to a different web domain or download a different app, but merely by changing their settings.
+And each individual end user is furthermore free to choose exactly which version of each app they want to use themselves, without having to go to a different web domain or download a different app.

 When a users upload source code for a new app, the platform interprets this source code and sandboxes it such that other users can try out the new app without fear of getting hacked.

-This sandbox even extends to the back end, which means that users are also free to program their own back end data structures and their own algorithms for their apps.
+This sandbox even extends to the back end, which means that users are also free to program their own back-end data structures and their own algorithms for their apps.

 And if an app extends an existing one, then once this app is reviewed and declared as trusted by the user community, the new app version can also be given access the same back-end API.

-For instance, if a user uploads a new version of an existing SoMe app with some added feature, such as a different algorithm or a some new tool, then once the user community has ensured that this new version behaves as intended, and does not try to trick its users in any way, it can go from accessing a temporary, mock-up data structure to accessing the same one as its predecessor.
+For instance, if a user uploads a new version of an existing SoMe app with some added feature, such as a different algorithm or a some new tool, then once the user community has ensured that this new version behaves as intended, and does not try to trick its users in any way, it can go from accessing a temporary, mock-up data structure to accessing the same data structure as its predecessor.

 For more on user-programmable platforms, follow [this link](user-programmable_platform.md).